evgenyneu/evgenii.com/blog/_posts/2016-05-30-spring-button-animation-on-android.md

 }
 ```

+I will explain how this code works in a moment.

 ## 5) Use the bounce interpolator

 Finally, open your activity Java file again and replace the entire `didTapButton` method with the following code.